Instrument of Government

 Website compliance, Premises

-I am very proud to have been appointed as the Headteacher at Shenley Primary School and I look forward to working with the children, staff and parents to ensure that this school is a safe, happy and inspiring place to learn.
+I am very proud to be the Headteacher at Shenley Primary School and I take pleasure in working with the children, staff and parents to ensure that this school is a safe, happy and inspiring place to learn.
 I am very passionate about providing a high quality of education for children and nurturing them to achieve the very best that they can.

 I have been a teacher for over 30 years in a variety of roles, more recently I have been Deputy Headteacher and then Co-headteacher in West Sussex for 10 years.
 I have been a governor in two different schools over the last 15 years and I have had the opportunity to engage in the strategic role of governance.
-I have four grown up sons and three granddaughters, I love spending time with my family, dog walking, playing the piano and baking cakes.
+I have four grown up sons, three granddaughters and two baby grandsons, I love spending time with my family, dog walking, playing the piano and baking cakes.

 I moved to Shenley in 2007 and joined the governing body in 2014.
 I have a son who attended the school for 8 years up to July 2018.
 As Chair, I attend all committee and full governing body meetings.
 I also visit the school on a regular basis to meet with the Headteacher and receive updates on school progress.
 I strongly believe that every child deserves the best education possible and it is a privilege for me to be able to offer my support to the school community.